vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Old Man Marini and the Perilous Candy Island.md

 The map and riddle
 - Warm and Sweet > Caramel Pools, Cinnamon Desert, or Marshmallow Fields?
 - A Dark Treat > Licorice Jungle or Chocolate Canyon?
-- Cold and Nice > Cream Hill Zone, Sweet Mint Forest or Candy Cane Caverns?
+- Cold and Nice > Cream Hill Zone or Candy Cane Caverns?
 - Eternal Vice > The Overgrown Castle (Extra-Fortified Sugar perhaps?)
 # Dangers
 ###